top of page

 If you feel stuck, that does not mean you are failing.
 It often means you have been carrying too much by yourself for too long.
 Healing begins when you get support and start building safer tools.

-One of the most important answers to How can I overcome an eating disorder is this: you do not have to do it alone.
+One of the most important thing to remember about overcoming an eating disorder is that you do not have to do it alone.

 Working with a therapist who understands both the emotional and physiological aspects of eating disorders can help you gently explore underlying pain while building safer coping tools.
 Finding the right fit and a therapist whom you can trust is key.
 Additionally, the more you can build a team and gather support, the higher the rates of success in healing.

 At Recovered and Restored, we offer trauma-informed, compassionate care that meets you where you are.
-Learn more about our providers on our Meet the team page: https://www.recoveredandrestoredtherapy.com/meet-the-team
+Learn more about the providers at Recovered and Restored.

 How do I rebuild trust with my body?